-To assess your application for security and to help you find vulnerabilities in your application so you can fix them, our open source vulnerability scanner would be of great help.
+To assess your application for security and help you find vulnerabilities in your application so you can fix them, our open source vulnerability scanner would be of great help.

-What is the Sonatype Vulnerability Scanner?
+What Is the Sonatype Vulnerability Scanner?

 Sonatype Vulnerability Scanner is a tool that scans your application for vulnerabilities and gives you a report on its analysis.